 “My child support case is supposed to be heard in Provincial Court very soon.
-But with so many things closing down to fight the spread of the virus, I don’t know if my hearing is still going to happen.
+But with so many things being disrupted by the pandemic, I don’t know if my hearing is still going to happen.
 Will it be postponed?"

 – Rae, Coquitlam

 Can I get in legal trouble if I don’t practice “social distancing?”

 The guidance from authorities to stay close to home and to keep two metres apart from others is strong advice, not the law.

 Some of the social distancing rules do have the force of law, however.

 The province’s public health orders are examples.
 These include an order prohibiting gatherings of more than 50 people, and an order requiring restaurants and pubs to take measures to physically distance groups of patrons.
 The latter order spells out how establishments must keep two metres between groups of patrons and take other steps to keep patrons safe.

 The province is starting to crack down on rule violations.
 In August, they brought in measures giving police and other provincial enforcement officers the ability to issue $2,000 tickets for organizers of public gatherings that break the rules.
 Authorities can also now give $200 tickets to people not following the rules at large gatherings or in businesses during the pandemic.